Tips for Using the Import Utility

 - And every row must have only one first name in the first name column.

-- If you include work information, then you MUST include the “Organization Is Contact” column and the value of this column MUST be Yes.
+- If you include work information, then you MUST include the “Organization Is Contact” column and the value of this column must be TRUE or FALSE.
+A value of TRUE will create a new organization contact.
+A new organization contact will not be created if the value is FALSE.

 - These are just a couple of examples of what is required.
 Be sure to check our templates for the full list of what is required for each type of import.